awslabs/containers-cost-allocation-dashboard/README.md

      » kubecost_db
        spectrumdb

-From the list, choose the Athena database that was created by the Terraform template.<br />
+From the list, choose the Athena database that was created by the Terraform template.
 If you didn't change the AWS Glue Database name in the Terraform template, then it'll be `kubecost_db` - please choose it.
 After choosing, wait for the dataset to be created, and then the additional output should be similar to the below: